Oregon Firearm Laws

 - • Temporary transfers for hunting/target shooting allowed

-Permit to Purchase
+Permit to Purchase (Not in Effect)

 - • In-person application with local law enforcement

-- • Background check and fingerprinting
+- • and fingerprinting

 Age Requirements